MicrosoftDocs/azure-docs/articles/vpn-gateway/about-vpn-profile-download.md

 ms.author: cherylmc

 ---
-# Generate P2S Azure VPN client profile config files - Azure AD authentication
+# Generate P2S Azure VPN Client profile config files - Azure AD authentication

 After you install the Azure VPN Client, you configure the VPN client profile.
 Client profile config files contain information that's necessary to configure a VPN connection.
-This article helps you obtain and understand the information needed to configure an Azure VPN Client profile.
+This article helps you obtain and understand the information needed to configure an Azure VPN Client profile for Azure VPN Gateway point-to-site configurations that use Azure AD authentication.

 ## <a name="generate"></a>Generate profile files